 A Judicial Council Notice to Appear form that is issued when a person is arrested for misdemeanor or infraction violations of the Vehicle Code or for nontraffic misdemeanors or infractions serves as a complaint.
 (Veh.
-Code § 40500(b); Pen.
+Code, § 40500(b); Pen.
 Code, § 853.9(b).)
 Under rule 4.103 of the California Rules of Court, the Judicial Council has approved the following types of Notice to Appear forms:

+'''

+Form TR-115

-Form TR-115 Automated Traffic Enforcement System Notice to Appear
+Automated Traffic Enforcement System Notice to Appear

-Form TR-130 Traffic/Nontraffic Notice to Appear
+Form TR-130

+Form TR-120

-Form TR-120 Nontraffic Notice to Appear
+Nontraffic Notice to Appear

+Form TR-106

+Form TR-108

-Form TR-106 Continuation of Notice to Appear
+Continuation of Notice to Appear

-Form TR-108 Continuation of Citation
+Continuation of Citation

+'''